ecliptik/ecliptik.github.io/_gopher/README.md

 These tools were inspired (and some parts copied) from [Making a Gopherhole](https://johngodlee.github.io/2019/11/20/gopher.html).

-Results can be seen at my Gopherspace: gopher://rawtext.club:70/1~ecliptik/phlog
+Results can be seen at my Gopherhole: [gopher://rawtext.club:70/1~ecliptik/phlog](gopher://rawtext.club:70/1~ecliptik/phlog)

 ## Tools